omarreis/vsop2013/planetfun/README.md

 # Planet positions

 Planet positions are calculated using VSOP2013 ephemerides ( see https://github.com/omarreis/vsop2013 )
-This is high resolution planet positions between epochs 1500 to 3000 (by Francou and Simon)
+This library is used to calculate high resolution planet heliocentric coordinates, between epochs 1500 to 3000.
+( VSOP2013 by Francou and Simon )

 see ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

 VSOP2013 files are not in this repository.
-* Download VSOP2013.p2000 from the FTP repository ( a 400 MB file)
+* Download VSOP2013.p2000 from the FTP repository above ( a 400 MB file)
-* Use program TestVSOP2013 to load VSOP2013.p2000
-* Save VSOP2013.p2000.bin, a binary file containing VSOP2013 data
+* Use program TestVSOP2013 to load VSOP2013.p2000  and save VSOP2013.p2000.bin, a binary file containing VSOP2013 data.
+Do *not* use binary files from original repository.
 * Deploy file VSOP2013.p2000.bin with the app.

 # Planet textures